 And so we see that the news environment has never really been objective: at best, it has masqueraded under the guise of objectivity while silently fulfilling its own multiple (and often understandable) objectives.

 The end result of this has been “a public of publics” hungry for recognition beyond their homogenization, a reliance upon a capricious market, and an increasingly darkening spectre of industry Godfathers

-Amongst other things, what is required is a more responsible style of journalism, one that does not foolishly commit itself to Utopian ideals, but acknowledges subjectivities of opinion.
-The post-modern world has opened up a wealth of epistemologies and worldviews – it would be prudent at the least to take these into account and acknowledge their varying weights[ix].
-Objectivity for objectivity’s sake has warped the definition of responsibility; instead, subjectivity for objectivity’s sake will prove to be a better operational ethos.
+Amongst other things, what is required is a more responsible style of journalism, one that does not foolishly or superficially commit itself to Utopian ideals, but one that acknowledges subjectivities of opinion and lived experiences.
+Objectivity for objectivity’s sake has warped the media’s definition of public responsibility; instead, subjectivity for objectivity’s sake will prove to be a better operational ethos.